 This is where kernel density estimation comes into play.
-Kernel density estimation is a technique for estimation of probability density function that is a must-have enabling the user to better analyse the studied probability distribution than when using a traditional histogram.
-Unlike the histogram, the kernel technique produces smooth estimate of the pdf, uses all sample points’ locations and more convincingly suggest multimodality.
-In this case, since I plan on using multiple different buckets of potential scoring projections, I wanted to take advantage of this multimodality, and leverage any potential insights buried therein.
+Kernel density estimation is a technique for estimating a probability density function (PDF) that can often outperform histograms, depending on what you want to do.
+Unlike the histogram, the kernel technique produces smooth estimate of the PDF, uses all sample points’ locations, and more convincingly suggests multimodality.
+In my case, since I planned on using multiple different buckets of potential scoring projections, I wanted to take advantage of this multimodality, and leverage any potential insights buried therein.

-Fortunately, python has some excellent libraries for implementing Gaussian (Normalized) Kernel Density Estimations (KDEs), so I decided to implement my solution in python.
-I’m not really a python developer, though – I’ve only ever used it to do data science, but since this project neede some data science, I figured: “what the hell?”
+Fortunately, Python has some excellent libraries for implementing Gaussian (Normalized) Kernel Density Estimations (KDEs), and it’s generally a great language for quickly prototyping any sort of data science problem.
 But before I could do the science, I needed some actual data.

 I wanted a diverse set of projections to improve the accuracy of my KDE, so I collected the projected player performance data from five fantasy football data sources: ESPN, Fantasy Sharks, Fantasy Pros, Fantasy Football Toolbox, and NFL.com.
 I also used Yahoo!, but their projections, rather than fantasy points, were the the projected fantasy draft positions (this would become important later).